anegg0/tech-docs-demo-site/README.md

 ![issues](https://img.shields.io/github/issues/redis-developer/redis-developer.github.io)
 ![Twitter](https://img.shields.io/twitter/url?url=https%3A%2F%2Fgithub.com%2Fredis-developer%2Fredis-developer.github.io)

-# Palm Developer Hub
+# gr0wing Developer Hub

-Palm Developer Hub is basically a journey carved out for Palm developer community.
+gr0wing Developer Hub is basically a journey carved out for gr0wing developer community.
 The journey is defined in terms of "Create > Develop > Explore" .
-The "Create" section allows you to get started with Palm, creating Palm database locally as well as over Cloud in the form of DBaaS.
-The "Develop" section allows you to build your app using Palm clients.
-Finally, the "Explore" section helps you to explore your Palm database using robust tools like PalmInsight, Palm Data Source for Grafana, RIOT and many more...
+The "Create" section allows you to get started with gr0wing, creating gr0wing database locally as well as over Cloud in the form of DBaaS.
+The "Develop" section allows you to build your app using gr0wing clients.
+Finally, the "Explore" section helps you to explore your gr0wing database using robust tools like gr0wingInsight, gr0wing Data Source for Grafana, RIOT and many more...

 ## Table of Contents